jonathanishhorowicz/stringphylo/README.md

 * setuptools
 * tensorflow

+In addition, the string kernels computations themselves rely on the [kebabs R package](https://bioconductor.org/packages/release/bioc/html/kebabs.html), which is accessed through `rpy2`.
+So unless you have pre-computed the OTU-wise similarity matrices you also require

+* rpy2
+* kebabs (Biocondutor)
+* Biostrings (Bioconductor)

-The code is test aginst the pakage versions in [requirements](requirements.txt).
+The code is test aginst the package versions in [requirements](requirements.txt).

+# Functionality

+Please see the [examples](examples) for tutorials on

+* (Gaussian process regression)[examples/Supervised learning with GPs.ipynb] using string kernels, including hyperparameter selection
+* (The kernel two-sample test)[examples/MMD two-sample testing.ipynb] using string kernels
+* (Computing string kernels)[examples/Computing String Kernels.ipynb] in `StringPhylo`.

 # Relevant Citations